DerFuchs/Armbian-with-Klipper-on-Fly-Gemini-3/README.md

 A too old Klipper firmware running on the MCU.

 You might have to flash Gemini's MCU to the a Klipper firmware, matching the Klipper version you have installed before.
 You can do that with KIAUH in its `Advanced` menu.
 Choose `Build + Flash` and follow the instructions.
 You need to temporarily remove a jumper before being able to flash.
-See point 10.a here: https://jjarrard.github.io/Gemini-V3-Flash-Voron-V0/installation/
+[See point 10.a there](https://jjarrard.github.io/Gemini-V3-Flash-Voron-V0/installation/)

 After flashing, turn off the Gemini, plug the jumper back in and start it again.

 You can check your MCU's version in Fluidd / Mainsail.
-If the above method did not work, you can try the manual one, provided there as well: https://jjarrard.github.io/Gemini-V3-Flash-Voron-V0/installation/
+If the above method did not work, you can try the manual one, [provided there as well](https://jjarrard.github.io/Gemini-V3-Flash-Voron-V0/installation/)

 ## Your config
 You can now use Fluidd / Mainsail to paste-in the rest of your config.cfg and other files as well.
 That's up to you and depends on your printer.